rowing in glasgow, UK

 Masters Rowing

 Our Masters Squad is open to anyone over the age of 27 with previous rowing experience.
+Anyone over the age of 27 can decide if they would like to row with the Masters rowing group or the Senior, Novice, or Social rowing groups.

 On the water training takes place on Saturday and Sunday mornings, with up to 2 sessions per day.
 The number of sessions is tailored according to individual needs and any upcoming competitions.
 There is also a session on Wednesday morning, and other ad-hoc training depending on individual circumstances.